What is Socially Responsible Investing (SRI) and Environmental Social Governance (ESG) Investing?

 How to Create Your SRI/ESG Portfolio with Shepherd

 At Shepherd Financial Partners, your values are of the utmost importance to us.
 If SRI/ESG investing is something that interests you, talk with your advisor about Shepherd’s sustainable investing strategies and how they can be implemented into your investment strategy to work towards your financial goals.
-We apply both active and passive investment strategies to create investment portfolios that meet socially responsible criteria while still focusing on asset allocation and risk management as the primary driver of portfolio construction – see our paper on this topic.
+We apply both active and passive investment strategies to create investment portfolios that meet socially responsible criteria while still focusing on asset allocation and risk management as the primary driver of portfolio construction.
 Your advisors will work closely with you to create a portfolio centered around your specific socially responsible values.

 1 Investing involves risk including loss of principal.
 No strategy assures success or protects against loss.